Growing Prairie Fire Chillies and seeds

 You will need to re-pot twice and the final pot should be in the region

 of 6 to 7 inches across at the top with a depth of around the same at least.

 The root system is quite extensive for such a small plant and, therefore, needs

 all the space it can get to gather moisture from its surroundings.

-Prairie Fire is a small plant roughly 8 to 12 inches (20cm to 30 cm)in height with a spread of around 30 cm.
+Prairie Fire is a small plant roughly 8 to 12 inches in height with a spread of around 30 cm.
 They are cute little plants and highly decorative with a long growing season - I normally start them off in late January and we have occasionally picked the last fruits in mid December.

 If you are buying seeds you should be able to get a packet of 20 for roughly Â£3.